Abhi2428/Spotify-Clone/README.md

 Music Streaming Platform

-Introduction
+# Introduction

 Music streaming platforms have transformed the way users access and listen to music.
 Traditional applications often struggle with scalability and maintenance, making it essential to adopt a microservices-based architecture.
 This project aims to develop a Spotify-like music streaming application using Spring Boot microservices, Eureka Server, and API Gateway, allowing users to browse, stream, and manage playlists efficiently.

-Problem Statement
+# Problem Statement

 Monolithic music applications face challenges such as scalability issues, high server load, and lack of flexibility.
 A microservices approach enables independent services to manage different functionalities, such as:

-User Authentication
+-User Authentication

-Music Catalog
+-Music Catalog

-Playlists
+-Playlists

-Streaming
+-Streaming

-Payments
+-Payments

 This ensures better performance, scalability, and maintainability.